 The warm and cold currents; the tectonic fissures which allow heat to escape from deep in the ocean floor; the long summer daylight in which zooplankton flourish attracts whales of many kinds.

-All whales, dolphins and porpoises belong to group, called Cetacea.
+All whales, dolphins, and porpoises belong to a group, called Cetacea.
 Despite sharing many common features, whales are not ﬁsh but mammals.

 There are more than 80 Cetacea species which are classified into two suborders: the baleen whales, who have baleen - a row of plates - inside their mouths that a filters plankton, krill, and small ﬁsh.
 Blue and humpback whale belong to this order for instance.